PauloHenriqueBento/PauloHenriqueBento/README.md

 <h1>Hello There! <img  src="https://raw.githubusercontent.com/ABSphreak/ABSphreak/master/gifs/Hi.gif" width="30px"></h1>

-I am a passionate developer with 2 years of experience in front-end and mobile development.
-I specialize in languages such as JavaScript ES6, jQuery, React, Bootstrap, and Sass.
-Additionally, I have expertise in Flutter, Firebase, and GetX for mobile development.
-My skills extend beyond coding; I embrace agile methodologies, work with Linux, and excel in using Git for version control.
-Focused on UI/UX design, I advocate for clean code practices, ensuring appealing, functional, and high-quality projects.
+I am a Fullstack Developer with over 4 years of experience in front-end, back-end, and mobile development.
+I focus on creating scalable, responsive, and user-friendly applications, combining technical expertise with clean code practices.
+Passionate about technology, I continuously adapt to new trends and deliver high-quality solutions in collaborative, agile environments.

 ## Skill Set :muscle: